Soul Cartel: Main

 Si-hun Cha is the main protagonist of the series.
-Although he is the main hero, his role in the series so far has been severely limited.
-This is because of his lack of strength and skills.
+Although he is the main hero, his role in the series so far has been severely limited due to his lack of strength and skills.
+He only had the ability to see spirits at the start of the novel, he was more than weak.
 But rest assured, he is still young and in training.
 He has shown exceptional advancement by gaining a special move known as the 3rd hand, a super punch which is strong enough to take on an A-class demon.